Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   2. Extract meteorological fields from GRIB data sets for the simulation period with `ungrib.exe`.
   3. Horizontally interpolate meteorological fields to the model domains with `metgrid.exe`.

-Here, I have discussed Meteorological data first, and then Geographical.
-However, these are parallel processes and the order doesn't matter.
+Here, I have listed `ungrib.exe` workflow first, and then `geogrid.exe`.
+These are parallel processes and the order doesn't matter.

 ## Step 1a: Gridded Meteorological Data